 Sutter Health has a relationship with WellSpace Health, a local FQHC (federally qualified health center).
 They specialize in mental health and substance abuse disorders.
 WellSpace Health has joined forces with our Emergency Department (ED) through the T3 Program (Triage, Transport, and Treat).
-This program identifies frequent visitors to the ED and provides them outpatient continuity.
-Instead of “haunting” the ED and getting short term fixes, these patients learn to pick up the pieces of their lives through counseling and social services.

 Our residents have also mentored local low-income high school students to pursue a career in the health sciences (see our Future Faces of Family Medicine section).
 Many of us have also volunteered in the local student run clinics (see Student Run Clinics section).
 Some residents and faculty have also served abroad, but as we all know, you don’t have to go that far to find underserved populations!
 With so many opportunities and so much community need, one physician makes a difference and many physicians together make an even greater impact.

 Office-based and point-of-care ultrasound is starting to overshadowed traditional diagnostic tools like the stethoscope and tongue depressor.
 We are on the cutting edge of this technology with two high-end ultrasound machines in our clinics and a handheld V-Scan device.